top of page

 ABSTAINING means refraining from certain kinds of food or drink, typically meat.
 Ash Wednesday and all the Fridays of Lent including Good Friday are days of abstaining from meat.

 ALMSGIVING, like prayer, should always be part of our Christian journey, but like prayer, becomes a heightened awareness and understanding during the Lenten season.
-Consider your gift to the 2024 Annual Diocesan Appeal–One in Hope, One in Mission, contributions to the Holy Week collections for Catholic Relief Services (Rice Bowl on Holy Thursday and the Holy Land on Good Friday), as well as an increased contributions to the parish and other charities of choice.
+Consider your gift to the 2025 Annual Diocesan Appeal – One in Hope, One in Mission, contributions to the Holy Week collections for Catholic Relief Services (Rice Bowl on Holy Thursday and the Holy Land on Good Friday), as well as an increased contributions to the parish and other charities of choice.
 Don’t forget our “Green Eggs (or any color) and Ham” collection.
 Like the very successful Turkey Connection, we will be collecting Hams (not baked) and colored Easter eggs for Easter Dinners at area soup kitchens.
-This will be on Tuesday, March 26, from 10am – 3pm in the parish hall.
+This will be on Tuesday, April 15, from 10am – 3pm in the parish hall.

 HOLY THURSDAY AND GOOD FRIDAY COLLECTIONS